crowdfavorite/wp-carrington-build-bootstrap-2/README.md

-# Twitter Bootstrap Compatibility for Carrington Build
+# Twitter Bootstrap for Carrington Build

 This plugin is meant for sites utilizing the Twitter Bootstrap framework in conjunction with Carrington Build.
 It adds the Bootstrap-specific fluid row and span classes to Carrington Build's HTML output.